-2 Overview of the volatile economies
+2. Overview of the volatile economies

-I now describe the main macroeconomic and financial developments in Finland, Norway and Sweden in Figures 2.1-2.9, starting from mid 1980's.
-The figures show, respectively, annual GDP change (in %), current accounts in per cent of GDP, unemployment rates (in %), real residential property prices (indices 1980=100), real share prices (indices 1980=100), annual growth in bank lending (in %), loans to GDP ratio in per cent, and loan loss provisions by bank groups in each country.
+I now describe the main macroeconomic and financial developments in Finland, Norway and Sweden in Figs. 1-9, starting from mid 1980s.
+The figures show, respectively, annual GDP change (in %), current accounts in percent of GDP, unemployment rates (in %), real residential property prices (indices 1980 = 100), real share prices (indices 1980 = 100), annual growth in bank lending (in %), loans to GDP ratio in percent, and loan loss provisions by bank groups in each country.

-2.1 The real economy
+2.1.
+The real economy

-Starting with economic growth, shown in Figure 2.1, it is seen that the Finnish experience was quite dramatic.
+Starting with economic growth, shown in Fig. 1, it is seen that the Finnish experience was quite dramatic.
 Finland experienced relatively fast growth in the second half of 1980s, and the economy became overheated at the end of the decade.
 The country then plunged into a deep recession in the beginning of 1990s, with negative growth for about three years.
-The total cumulative fall in GDP was well over ten per cent from peak to trough.
+The total cumulative fall in GDP was well over 10% from peak to trough.
 After that Finland experienced a fast recovery and growth has remained strong to the present day, with some normal cyclical fluctuations.